BMW-InnovationLab/BMW-YOLOv4-Inference-API-CPU/README.md

-# YOLO v3 CPU Inference API for Windows and Linux
+# YOLO v4-v3 CPU Inference API for Windows and Linux

-This is a repository for an object detection inference API using the Yolov3 Opencv.
+This is a repository for an object detection inference API using the Yolov4 and Yolo v3  Opencv.

 The inference REST API works on CPU and doesn't require any GPU usage.
 It's supported on both Windows and Linux Operating systems.

-Models trained using our training Yolov3 repository can be deployed in this API.
+Models trained using our training Yolov4 or Yolov3  repository can be deployed in this API.
 Several object detection models can be loaded and used at the same time.

 ![predict image](./docs/4.gif)